Home

 • Automatic lead allocation: When a contact fills out a form or meets certain criteria, HubSpot automatically assigns them to the appropriate sales representative.
 New leads are processed without delay and are not lost.

-Axisbits is an official HubSpot solution provider for Switzerland.
+Axisbits is an official HubSpot Solution Provider for Switzerland.
 We plan, develop and integrate your automations so that they fit your existing processes and run stably over the long term.

 • Data migration, testing, and ongoing support